The Airmen's Stories - Sgt. D H Ayers

 The family later moved to Herne Bay in Kent.
 David was educated at Kent College, Canterbury from 1926 to 1931.
-Employed in a bank, he joined the RAFVR in July 1937 as an Airman u/t Pilot and was called up on 1st September 1939.
+Employed in the National Provincial Bank in Berkhamsted, he joined the RAFVR in July 1937 as an Airman u/t Pilot and was called up on 1st September 1939.

 Ayers joined 600 Squadron from 11 Group Pool, St. Athan on 16th September.
 He was still serving with the squadron in July 1940 and made his last flight with it on the 29th of the month.

 On 3rd August Ayers was posted to 5 OTU and, after converting to Spitfires, he joined 74 Squadron at Wittering on 17th August 1940.
 He made his first flight with the squadron on the 22nd.